JaymzGit/hambot-2.0/README.md

 # hambot 2.0
 Please do not distribute this code or copy it without my permission.

-This bot was orginally designed specifically for Ham5teak Discord Server
+This bot was orginally designed specifically for Ham5teak Discord Server and is **NO LONGER** in use.

 (**Ham5teak**) : https://discord.gg/6mn49CtPfP
 Ham5teak IP Address : play.ham5teak.xyz